xavierjs/GLTFARMetadata/README.md

 # GLTF AR Metadata proposal

-Proposal to standardize specific GLTF metadata to be able to use the 3D model in an AR context
+Proposal to standardize specific GLTF metadata to be able to use the 3D model in an AR context.

+This document is not a specification draft.

 ## Introduction

 GLTF is an open 3D file format tailored for realtime rendering.
 It is standardized by the Khronos Group (see [khronos.org/gltf](https://www.khronos.org/gltf/) ).
-It can be used to encode any kind of 3D asset.
+It can be used to encode any kind of 3D model.

-In an augmented reality application, the 3D asset needs to track specific objects in the real world.
+In an augmented reality application, the 3D model needs to track specific objects in the real world.
 In some cases it can even be deformed to adapt its shape to a specific real world item.

-This repository has been created to draft a proposal to standardize the information about mapping the real world information to the 3D asset.
+This repository has been created to draft a proposal to standardize the information about mapping the real world information to the 3D model.
 This information could be embedded in the GLTF as metadata.

+## Terms definition
+* the **tracker**: is the software part detecting and tracking a specific real-world object from an image or a video stream.
+It is not concerned by this standard proposal.
+However, we detail its minimal output to better understand how it can be used to set the *AR tracking*,
+* the **tracked object** is the real-world object tracked by the *tracker*.
+It can be a face, a can, a target image, ...
+* the **3D model** is the 3D model rendered above the *tracked object*.
+It is stored in a standard 3D file format, typically GLTF.
+* the **AR tracking** is the association between the *tracked object* and the *3D model*.
+The 3D model is set to the right pose to match the *tracked object*.
+The 3D model can be deformed in some cases.
+* A **pose** is a rigid 3D transform composed by a 3D translation, a 3D rotation and a scale factor.
+It can be represented by a 4x4 matrix.

 ## Use-cases
 Here are some use-cases addressed by this proposal.

 ### Virtual try-on
-The asset is a 3D model of glasses.
+The 3D model is a 3D model of glasses.
 It should be correctly displayed on the user's face.

 ### Face filters
-The asset is a 3D model of a mask.
+The 3D model is a 3D model of a mask.
 It should be correctly displayed on the user's face. it should deform to keep specific matchings between the user's face and 3D model keypoints.

 ### Object replacement
-The asset is a 3D animation.
+The 3D model is a 3D animated mesh representing a snake crawling around a cylinder.
 It should be displayed around a specific detected can.

 ## Problem modeling

-### The tracker
+### The tracker outputs
-The real-world object, the *tracked object*, is detected and tracked through the *Tracker*.
 The *Tracker* provides:

 * a 2D oriented bounding box,